 - In a Dutch oven or large cast iron pot, heat oil over medium heat.

 - Whisk the flour into the oil until incorporated and smooth.
 The roux will resemble a thin cake batter.
 Stir continuously to prevent from burning, 20 to 25 minutes, until roux takes on a deep brown color.
 You may need to lower the heat to medium low toward the end.

 - Reduce the heat to medium low.
 Add the onions, stirring them into the roux with a wooden spoon until the roux is a glossy dark brown.

 - Add celery, bell pepper, garlic, and gumbo spice blend.
-Stir for a minute before adding stock, beer, rosemary, and sage sprigs.
+Stir for a minute before adding stock, beer, rosemary, sage, and bay leaf.
 Bring to a light boil, then reduce the heat back to medium-low and simmer for 30 minutes.

 - Add the andouille, turkey, tomatoes, okra, and liquid smoke.
 Simmer for another 30 minutes.

-- Remove the rosemary and sage sprigs.
+- Remove the rosemary, sage, and bay leaf.
 Add Worcestershire, filé, and salt and pepper to taste.

-- Serve gumbo with rice or leftover mashed potatoes and garnish with chopped sage.
+- Serve gumbo with rice or leftover mashed potatoes and garnish with chopped sage, parsley, or sliced green onions.
 This is even better the next day.